A Supervisor’s Plight

 Mitchell was able to see how AlertMeter® notifies him of a high-risk employee that otherwise probably would have gone unnoticed.
 Because the employee’s alertness was compromised by lack of sleep, his presence in a safety-sensitive work area could have led to an accident.
 Because Mitchell was able to manage the situation, the day’s production was not hindered and safety risk was reduced.

-Mitchell's company is early in its journey to positively transforming its daily safety performance and creating a more robust culture of safety that is focused on prevention.
-Given the experience he's already had, Mitchell is curious to see how using AlertMeter® will affect safety and production in the long term.
+Mitchell’s company is early in its journey to positively transforming its daily safety performance and creating a more robust culture of safety that is focused on prevention.
+Given the experience he’s already had, Mitchell is excited about how AlertMeter® can affect safety and productivity for his company long term.